-Reflecting Viverito’s vision for the Sports Commission to be a leader and innovator – beyond simply an event producer – the organization has developed an impactful initiative that promotes sportsmanship in the community, creates positive environments for kids to play sports and helps children lead healthier, happier lives.
-As part of its focus on sportsmanship, the Sports Commission organizes the Musial Awards, an annual event that celebrates the year’s greatest moments of sportsmanship and those in sports who embody class and character.
-The organization’s entrepreneurial spirit also is behind its efforts to be at the forefront of celebrating and furthering St. Louis’ 1904 Olympic legacy.
+Reflecting Viverito’s vision for the Sports Commission to be a leader and innovator – beyond simply an event producer – the organization developed an impactful initiative that promotes sportsmanship in the community, creates positive environments for kids to play sports, and helps children lead healthier, happier lives.
+Viverito was at the forefront of developing the Musial Awards, a nationally acclaimed event that celebrates the year’s greatest moments of sportsmanship and those in sports who embody class and character.
+The organization’s entrepreneurial spirit also is behind its efforts to raise the profile and impact of St. Louis’ Olympic legacy.

-Under Viverito’s direction, the Sports Commission has been recognized as a leader in its industry and in the community.
-The organization has been selected as the National Association of Sports Commissions’ Member of the Year three times (2002, 2005 and 2013).
-The Sports Commission also has received several awards from local civic groups including Downtown STL’s Levee Stone Award and FOCUS St. Louis’ What’s Right With The Region Award.
-Additionally, Viverito has been honored with the Burnes/Broeg Award from the Missouri Athletic Club, the Pillar of Strength Award from Epworth Children & Family Services, the Benjamin F. Edwards III Award from Mathews-Dickey Boys’ & Girls’ Club, and the Spirit of St. Louis Hall of Fame Award from the Saint Louis Attractions Association, and he also was inducted into the Missouri Sports Hall of Fame.
+Under Viverito’s direction, the Sports Commission was recognized as a leader in its industry and in the community.
+The organization was selected as the national “Sports Commission of the Year” three times (2002, 2005 and 2013).
+The Sports Commission also received several awards from local civic groups including Downtown STL’s Levee Stone Award and FOCUS St. Louis’ What’s Right With The Region Award.
+Additionally, Viverito was honored with the Burnes/Broeg Award from the Missouri Athletic Club, the Pillar of Strength Award from Epworth Children & Family Services, the Benjamin F. Edwards III Award from Mathews-Dickey Boys’ & Girls’ Club, the Spirit of St. Louis Hall of Fame Award from the Saint Louis Attractions Association, and he also was inducted into the Missouri Sports Hall of Fame.